hdsu-bioquant/dataanalysis3fs/README.md

-# dataanalysis3fs
+# Practicals Data Analysis 3.
+FS  MoBi

-Repo for the practicals of the data analysis course
+Repo for the practicals of the data analysis course.